-The following questions will help guide your thinking prior to meeting with an Immersion adviser.
+The following questions will help guide your thinking prior to meeting with an EL&IV adviser.
 You do not necessarily need to write out your answers, but being prepared to discuss each point will lead to a more productive advising session.

 1. Am I in an academic program with a final project that counts for Immersion?